martenscs/account-manager/README.md

    should be one of the Redirect URLs configured for the sample OAuth2 Client in the Data Governance Broker.
 A value like "https://1.2.3.4:8443/samples/account-manager/" should be used.
 4. `CLIENT_ID`
-   The Client ID assigned to the Account Manager OAuth2 Client in the Data Governance Broker configuration.
-This is set to a known value by the setup configuration script and should not typically need to be changed.
+   The Client ID assigned to the Account Manager OAuth2 Client in the PingFederate configuration.
 5. `URN_PREFIX`
-   A prefix used by various URNs in the Data Governance Broker configuration.
+   A prefix used by various URNs in the Data Governance Broker and the PingFederate configuration.
 6. `SCOPE_PREFIX`
-   A prefix used for this sample's scope URNs in the Data Governance Broker configuration.
+   A prefix used for this sample's scope URNs in the Data Governance Broker and the PingFederate configuration.
 7. `REQUIRED_SCOPES`
    A list of scopes that are required for access to this sample.
 8. `OPTIONAL_SCOPES_BY_FUNCTIONALITY`